About

 Research Assistant

-Melody is a second-year Health Sciences Honours student at the University of Ottawa.
+Melody is a 2nd year Health Sciences Honours student at the University of Ottawa.
 She volunteers in the CNB lab, helping to test participants using the EEG.
 She is interested in learning and using different methods of neurocognitive testing such as the electroencephalogram, behavioral testing and MRI, in the hope of gaining further insights into the underlying relationships between bilingualism and neurocognition.

 Screenshot 2024-02-10 at 8.37.30 PM